Probing single electrons across 300 mm spin qubit wafers

-Fig.~\ref{fig-vt-data}c shows a summary of gate \vt~values collected on 12QD devices across a wafer.
+Fig.~\ref{fig-vt-data}c shows a summary of gate $V_{T}$ values collected on 12QD devices across a wafer.
 The distributions are highly consistent across the 25-gate array.
-We also observe a systematic shift in median \vt~for the two outer-most gates in the array.
+We also observe a systematic shift in median $V_{T}$ for the two outer-most gates in the array.
 The symmetry of this effect suggests it is electrostatic in nature, due to the proximity of the reservoir gates.
 While trends like this might be difficult to confirm through one-off device testing, they are readily observable with full-wafer statistics.
-The gate \vt~distributions also contain information on process variation.
-The standard deviation of \vt~for the 25 plunger and barrier gates ranges from 63 to 89 mV across the wafer.
-Standard deviation incorporates all causes of cross-wafer variation, including both random effects and systematic cross-wafer phenomena arising from processes like deposition and etch.
-To estimate the random variation in \vt~across gates and devices, we follow a standard CMOS industry method of analyzing matched pair \vt~differences \cite{kuhn:2011}, calculated between mirror-symmetric pairs of gates.
-We subtract the mean from each gate-pair distribution to center them at zero and merge them into one distribution.
-The resulting distribution represents the random variation due to local contributions, factoring out systematic effects such as local geometry or cross-wafer processing phenomena.
-The resulting matched pair $\Delta$\vt~distribution is plotted in Fig.~\ref{fig-vt-data}d.
-The standard deviation of this distribution, reduced by a factor of $\sqrt{2}$, is 58 mV, and represents the random component of \vt~variation between gates due to local contributions.
+The gate $V_{T}$ distributions also contain information on process variation.
+To estimate the random variation in $V_{T}$ within individual devices, we adapt a standard CMOS industry method of analyzing matched pair $V_{T}$ differences \cite{kuhn:2011}.
+(See Methods for details.)
+The resulting matched pair $\Delta V_{T}$ distribution is plotted in Fig.~\ref{fig-vt-data}d.
+The standard deviation of this distribution, reduced by a factor of $\sqrt{2}$, is 59 mV, representing the random component of $V_{T}$ variation within devices.